Pugmatt/SmartMenu/sprint2/sprint_backlog.md

 # Sprint Backlog (2019-02-019 to 2019-03-19)

-NOTE: The members in the group were learning how to work with the programming language and Angular.
-The setup of the project was taken care of by Matthew, which is why all Owners show as Matthew, but while also showing the process to team members to make sure everyone is on the same page and knows how to work with the development environment.
-Team members were still involved with development.
-Now that all team members know how to use the development languages and tools, sprints after this one will contain user story Owners containing all members of the group.

 | ID | User Story | Effort | Priority | Validation Criteria | Owner |
 |----|------------------|--------|-----|---------|----------|
 | 001 | As a user, I want to be able to search for restaurants and food items. | 5 | HIGH | Valid input includes alphabetical and numerical characters. | Matthew Hafner |